 I hope to see the second edition of this novel in print soon, and I wish Olivia every success with her writing career.

-From the bottom of my heart, I thank Melanie and J. C. for all their invaluable help!
+From the bottom of my heart, I thank J. C. for all her invaluable help!

 My best regards,